 There are many sightseeing spots in Kyoto such as temples and shrines, but Kyoto is also a nice place to go on a shopping spree!
-No matter whether you want to buy some clothes, cosmetics, or accessories, Kyoto has you covered and in this article, we are going to look at five shopping centers where you can shop till you drop.
+No matter whether you want to buy some clothes, cosmetics, or accessories, Kyoto has you covered and in this article, we are going to look at six shopping centers where you can shop till you drop.
 Especially the sales at department stores are something that gets the masses moving even here in Kyoto.
 And not to mention the famous Japanese tradition of “depachika,” where the basement floors of department stores are reserved for a kind of food market, where you can find everything from croquettes to fine wines.
-These five shopping centers are located close to Kyoto Station and the busy shopping area of Kawaramachi, so take your purse with you; it’s time to go shopping!
+These six shopping centers are located close to Kyoto Station and the busy shopping area of Kawaramachi, so take your purse with you; it’s time to go shopping!

 The renowned Takashimaya, located at the intersection of Kawaramachi and Shijo streets, is maybe the department store most loved by the locals.
 Every weekend there is a long line of cars waiting to get a parking spot at the department store.
 They sell cosmetics from all around the world and also have a nice selection of necklaces, earrings, and other accessories, so this department is especially nice for the women into the latest fashion!

 In the basement floor, you can find the “depachika” food area, where you can get all kinds of treats, including sweets.
 You can also buy some of the food items the people of Kyoto use every day, so you get to experience some of the same culinary experiences as the locals do.
 This is also a great place to buy food souvenirs, as they have a very nice selection of some very high-quality ones.